 Parisian fashion house founded in 1913 by the late couturier Coco Chanel.
-Controlled by chairman Alain Wertheimer's family.
+Owned and run by brothers Alain and Gerard Wertheimer for over 30 years.

 This website by German NGO Earth Link rates companies on their corporate policies against child labour, production monitoring and accusations of child labour.
 This company received at least one green mark, and no red marks, indicating good performance in one or more of these areas.